General Registration Policies

 Students must be actively enrolled in courses and admitted to a degree or credential program in order to participate in Northwestern co-curricular activities that are not open to the public.

 SPS part-time programs are structured for the working adult and therefore SPS students are not charged the Northwestern University student activity fee.
-SPS students are to seek counsel from their academic advisor prior to pursuing membership in student groups outside of SPS.
+SPS students should contact and obtain guidance from their academic advisor prior to pursuing membership in Northwestern student groups outside of SPS.
 Northwestern University student groups, clubs and organizations may have additional membership requirements and fees.